VictorIJnr/distbu/README.md

 Yep, I'm beginning to make this into an absurdly complicated project, even though this should be supplementary to my SH.
 > Lay it on me fam.

 Okay.
-So, <span style="color:#333">distbu</span> is just a way to store all of my training/testing data into a database which can be queried with a GraphQL api.
+So, <span style="color:#333">distbu</span> is just a way to store all of my training/testing data into a database which can be queried with a GraphQL API.
 But since I'm me, there's also a bit of Docker sprinkled around here and there.

 ## You know what imma ask next.
 Of course I do.
 "Why you doin all dis fam?" some shit like that right?